Swirrl/cubiql/DataRestrictions.md

 Temporal requirements that will be fixed:
 - Literals should **not** have language tags (e.g. @en) (this will be fixed by [#6](https://github.com/Swirrl/graphql-qb/issues/6))
 - Data cubes should have at most one dcterms:license, dcterms:issued, dcterms:modified,  dcterms:publisher (this will be fixed by [#96](https://github.com/Swirrl/graphql-qb/issues/96))
-- Datasets, dimensions and codelist members should all have a single `rdfs:label` string literal (i.e. with no language tag).
+- Datasets, dimensions, measures and codelist members should all have a single `rdfs:label` with a language tag matching the configured `:schema-label-language` in the configuration (nil can be specified to use strings without an associated language tag).
 This value is used to generate elements of the GraphQL schema such as field names and enum values.
   Additional `rdfs:label`s with language tags can be defined, although only a single label should be defined for each element for a particular language.
   The requirement for string literal labels will be lifted when the GraphQL schema mapping is defined explicitly, see [#10](https://github.com/Swirrl/graphql-qb/issues/10) and
   [#40](https://github.com/Swirrl/graphql-qb/issues/40).